| | | | | |

 • 5 Shallots large, peeled and sliced thinly

-• 3 tablespoon Extra Virgin Olive Oil divided
+• 3 Tbsp Extra Virgin Olive Oil divided

 • 3 oz Brie Cheese sliced into thin wedges, omit to keep this Whole30 and Paleo friendly